MaximeLionel/csapp/3_11 Floating-Point Code.md

 	* `vmovaps` - copy data from xmm0 to xmm1;
 	* `vmovss` - copy data from memory (M(rdi)) to an xmm0 register and from an xmm1 register to memory (M(rsi)).

-## Floating point and Integer data types Convertion
+## Converting between Floating point and Integer
 * Convert from a floating-point value read from either an XMM register or memory and write the result to a general-purpose register (e.g., %rax, %ebx, etc.):
 	![[image-20240618093046427.png|600]]
 	* When converting floating-point values to integers, they perform ==truncation==, rounding values toward zero.